magarena/magarena/release/README.txt

 - increased delay when auto passing priority with item on stack to 2s
 - selectable cards are now highlighted with a colored border instead of an overlap
-- removed deck strength viewer (could take a long time to run)
+- removed GUI deck strength viewer as it could take a long time to run
 - added four more custom decks decks/DL_Burn.dec decks/Grundomu_Death_and_Rebirth.dec